How to Write a Bubble Tea Business Plan

 - Financial Plan

-Executive Summary This is the 200 hundred foot view of your business plan where you briefly describe your brand, your store and why you know it will be successful.
+Executive Summary This is the 200 hundred foot view of your business plan where you briefly describe your brand, your store and why you know you will be successful at opening a bubble tea shop.
+You’ll want to keep everything clear, concise and to the point.
+Anyone should be able to gain a basic idea of your business model, what you create, and how you plan to grow by reading through your executive summary.

 Opportunity: Here you describe why your bubble tea shop should exist.
 Are you the first one to the area?
 Do you have a unique selling proposition or a unique background that makes you suited to sell bubble tea and out preform the competition?